realcopacetic/skin.copacetic/README.md

 ---
 **2.6.1**
 - Added a three second delay when entering movies or home windows before trailers will autoplay
+- Minor improvements to visualisation
-- Minor tweaks to design for pvr guide and channels
+- Minor improvements to design for pvr guide and channels
+- Addition of PVR shortcuts in hidden menu screen when in PVR windows
+- DialogPVRGuideSearch.xml
+- MyPVRSearch.xml

 Still to do:
+- does label need to fade out and in when home screen > music player controls?
+- Views break after coming out of a playlist (next episode)
 - remaining pvr screens
 - disable grid on certain list only views
 - favourites all viewtype options (omega only)